psatala/Matrixlang/README.md

 # Matrixlang

 Custom language with support for vectors and matrices.
-The following documentation is also avialable in [Polish]([PL]Dokumentacja.pdf).
+The following documentation is also available in [Polish]([PL]Dokumentacja.pdf).

 # Functionality